Vladan Kovačević

 Kovačević started his professional career at Sarajevo, who loaned him to Sloboda Mrkonjić Grad in 2018.
-Three years later, he joined Raków Częstochowa.

 Club career

 Sarajevo

 Kovačević started playing football at his howetown club Željezničar Banja Luka, before joining Sarajevo's youth academy in 2014.

 In February 2018, he was sent on a six-month loan to Sloboda Mrkonjić Grad.
 He made his professional debut against Kozara Gradiška on 17 March at the age of 19.

 In August, Kovačević signed a new five-year deal with Sarajevo.
 On 5 August, he made his official debut for the team against Sloboda Tuzla.
 He won his first title with the club on 15 May 2019, by beating Široki Brijeg in Bosnian Cup final.

 Raków Częstochowa

 In June 2021, Kovačević was transferred to Polish outfit Raków Częstochowa for an undisclosed fee.
 He made his competitive debut for the club in 2021 Polish Super Cup game against Legia Warsaw on 17 July and managed to win his first trophy.
 A week later, he made his league debut against Piast Gliwice.

 In July 2022, he extended his contract until June 2026.